Common College Scholarship Requirements Guide

 Have a hobby?
 If you have an interest or passion that’s not specifically related to your major, don’t fret!
 There are also a wide number of scholarships available based on student’s interests, whether that be Esports, music, or traveling the world.
-These are typically open to students from any background or field of study and allow them to showcase their skills or interests outside of the classroom.
+These are typically open to students from any background or field of study.
+They allow them to showcase their skills or interests outside of the classroom.

 Scholarships requirements by income level